gdgbaroda/gdgbaroda.github.io/_posts/2018-07-15-GDG-WTM-Meetup-on-Agile.md

 This was the first Women Tech-makers Meetup in the year 2018.
 The topic was AGILE- by Kratika Shah.

 WTM is the sister branch of GDG to promote women in software.
-In Vadodara, the creation of a [WTM Vadodara](https://twitter.com/WTMBaroda) chapter was announced in October 2017 at the GDG DevFest 2017.
+In Baroda, the creation of a [WTM Baroda](https://twitter.com/WTMBaroda) chapter was announced in October 2017 at the GDG DevFest 2017.

 The talk started with a small video titled "Be fearless".